 A neatly enclosed and chlorinated body of water may be giving parents a false sense of security, the report suggests.
 Far fewer parents would forgo adult supervision in a lake or an ocean (16% and 13%, respectively).
 Unfortunately, water is water, and there is always some risk, whether it’s a pool, a lake, or even a toilet (yes, a toilet).

 And children drown more often than most parents think.
 According to the Centers for Disease Control and Prevention, drowning is the second leading cause of injury-related death for children, with an average of 10 deaths per day in the U.S. alone.

 The report also notes that a child’s ability to swim independently is a strong predictor of whether a parent would allow a kid to swim unsupervised.
 About 45% of parents with proficient swimmers would allow their kid to swim without oversight, compared to 13% of parents with a kid unable to swim.

 Nonetheless “no one, regardless of age or swimming ability, should ever swim alone,” Denny says.
 She stresses that everyone should swim with a buddy who can get help in case of unexpected problems.
 Even Coast Guard-approved life jackets, Denny says, are no guarantee.

 Bottom line?
-There’s only one thing that can guarantee water safety — parents making smart decisions.
-And while the report confirmed that 60% of the parents polled wished their children could swim better, it’s important to note that even this skill does not guarantee safety.
-That’s ultimately up to the parent, who has 10.4 million reasons to be wary.
+There’s only one thing that can guarantee water safety: parents making smart decisions.
+And although the report confirmed that 60% of the parents polled wished their children could swim better, it’s important to note that even this skill does not guarantee safety.
+That’s ultimately up to the parent.

 This article was originally published on